What Is PCI Compliance & How Does It Affect Your Business?

 Merchant Risk Levels

-Note: The individual payment processing companies, not the PCI Council, determine the enforcement of compliance and non-compliance penalties, even though the card networks are the ones who mandate compliance.
+Note: The individual payment processing companies, not the PCI SSC, determine the enforcement of compliance and non-compliance penalties, even though the card networks are the ones who mandate compliance.
 The PCI Council recommends that merchants direct any questions regarding non-compliance penalties or enforcement of compliance to their processors, as they’ll best be able to assist you.

 The PCI Council breaks down what SAQs your business needs to complete based on the types of transactions your company does.
 Here is how the processing methods are broken down: